unicode-org/icu/docs/userguide/strings/index.md

 is passed in by reference, compared with returning a UnicodeString object or just setting the local results alone into a string reference.

-*UnicodeStrings can be copied in a thread-safe manner by just using their standard copy constructors and assignment operators. fastCopyFrom() is also thread-safe, but if the original string is a readonly alias, then the copy shares the same aliased buffer.*
+> :point_right: *UnicodeStrings can be copied in a thread-safe manner by just using their standard copy constructors and assignment operators. fastCopyFrom() is also thread-safe, but if the original string is a readonly alias, then the copy shares the same aliased buffer.*